slusarczyk41/algo_retraining/README.md

-# Algo trading epic
+# Algo (re)trading epic

-In this repository I store all strategies I have made as a backup
+In this repository I have all strategies I want to be public

 ## Decision tree